Health & Safety

 - Do not kiss any of the animals.

-- Eat only the food that they have brought with them or food for human consumption they have bought on the Farm in designated areas.
-Never eat food which has fallen to the ground, or eat or taste animal feed.
+- Eat only the food that they have brought with them or food for human consumption they have bought on the farm in designated areas.
+Never eat food that has fallen to the ground, or eat or taste animal feed.

-- Do not suck fingers or put hands, pens, pencils or crayons, etc in mouths.
+- Do not suck fingers or put hands, pens, pencils or crayons, etc in their mouths.

 - Clean or change their footwear before leaving, remembering to wash their hands after any contact with animal faeces on their footwear or any other clothing.